RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 To test this go to "Resource Groups" or "Virtual Machines" <br/>
 You should see the Resource group you created, click on it to go into it <br/>
 Like with the employee account try and create an alert <br/>
-This time you'll still get an error message but it should be different, thiss will be an error to do with the free subsscription not being able to use this service <br/>
+This time you'll still get an error message but it should be different, this will be an error to do with the free subsscription not being able to use this service <br/>
 If you see this new error message congrats the Admin Contributor policy works <br/>
 <img src="https://i.imgur.com/UztYbyH.png" height="80%" width="80%" alt="EntraID"/>
 <br/>